teholm/amazon-guardduty-hands-on/README.md

 >	Based on the format you reviewed earlier can you determine the security issue by the finding type?

 ![GuardDuty Finding](images/screenshot5.png "GuardDuty Finding")

+The quick view of the finding shows a severity symbol, the finding type, the affected resource, the last time the finding was detected, and a count of the subsequent occurences of an existing finding.

 The finding type indicates that an EC2 instance in your environment is communicating outbound to an IP address included on a [custom threat list](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_upload_lists.html).
 Click on **Lists** in the left navigation to view the custom threat list Alice added.